Excel VBA TRIM Function

 Sub Trim_Example1() Dim k As String k = Trim(" Welcome to VBA") MsgBox k End Sub

-Step 5: Run this code using F5 key or run manually we should get a correct string in the message box.
+Step 5: Run this code using the F5 key or run manually.
+We should get a correct string in the message box.

-So, TRIM function removed all the leading spaces we have entered to the string value.
-Now the result is a correct sentence i.e. “Welcome to VBA”.
+So, the TRIM function removed all the leading spaces we have entered into the string value.
+Now the result is a correct sentence, i.e., “Welcome to VBA.”

 Sub Trim_Example2() Dim k As String k = Trim("Welcome to VBA ") MsgBox k End Sub

-Run this code manually or through F5 key Trim function removes trailing spaces as well.
+Run this code manually or through the F5 key Trim function removes trailing spaces as well.

 Example #3 – Clean the Data in Cells